 - Inflammation, lowered.
 Some of the benefit may come from quieter system-wide inflammation.
 Brain inflammation has been implicated in cognitive decline, mood disorders, and the "brain fog" people describe after illness.
 GLP-1s appear to reduce some inflammatory markers.

-- Neuroplasticity shifts.
+- Neuroplasticity changes.
 Early imaging studies have found increased connectivity in networks like the salience network (the system that decides what is worth paying attention to) in patients on these medications.
 The clinical meaning is still unclear.

 What the big trials have and have not shown